WebAssembly/tool-conventions/ProducersSection.md

 The producers section is a
 [custom section](https://webassembly.github.io/spec/core/binary/modules.html#custom-section)
-and thus has no behavior effect and can be stripped at any time.
+and thus has no semantic effects and can be stripped at any time.
-However, the producers it is intended to be small and thus the intention is that tools include themselves in the toolchain section by default for the benefit of downstream analysis.
+Since the producers section is relatively small, tools are encouraged to emit the section or include themselves in an existing section by default, keeping the producers section even in release builds.

-An additional goal of the producers section is to provide a discrete, but easily-growable list of known values for each record field.
-This avoids the normal skew that happens with completely unstructured strings.
-WebAssembly consumers are encouraged to emit diagnostics when given values that don't match the list which encourage producers to register new field values in this document.
+An additional goal of the producers section is to provide a discrete, but easily-growable [list of known tools](#known-tools) for each record field.
+This avoids the skew that otherwise happens with unstructured strings.
+WebAssembly consumers are encouraged to emit diagnostics when given values that don't match the known tools list to encourage producers to register new field values in this document.

-Since version information is useful but highly-variable, every field value is optionally suffixed with a parenthesized version string, which is not matched against any list and thus does not diagnostic validity checking.
+Since version information is useful but highly-variable, every field value is optionally suffixed with a parenthesized version string which is not validated against any list.

 # Known tools